MysteryPancake/Houdini-OpenCL/README.md

 static void mat3lincomb2(mat3 mout, const mat3 m1, fpreal scale1, const mat3 m2, fpreal scale2)
 static fpreal2 rotate2D(fpreal2 pos, fpreal angle)
 ```

+# SideFX Q&A

+## Are worksets guaranteed to run in sequential order?

+> Simple answer, yes.
+>
+> Each workset is enqueued to the OpenCL driver in-order.
+Each kernel will have a data dependency on the previous kernel, so OpenCL will strictly evaluate them one after another.
+>
+> This is commonly used for stuff like Graph Colouring where it is important to run in order, and for determinism, important it is always the same order.
+>
+> One exception is the "Use Single Workgroup if Possible".
+This will, if the GPU can tolerate it, run all the workgroups in a single pass, requiring the coder to add global memory fences at the correct locations.
+We use this for very small worksets to reduce overhead.
+If it isn't possible to run on a single workgroup; and thus the memory fence isn't possible; it wil lact as if this wasn't set.
+(Important because you can't tell what magic size your gpu supports until you know both your hardware and the code)

+## Is there a way to allocate memory that stays on the OpenCL device and doesn't get copied back to CPU?

+> Yes, there is a way, but it is kept hidden as it can be pretty confusing.
+But stuff like vellum's neighbour arrays are kept on the gpu for exactly this reason.
+>
+> There is a "leave_on_gpu" attribute option.
+You'll have to use a Python SOP or HDK to set it, however, as there is no normal node for this.
+The `hou.Attrib.setOption` I believe will do it.

+## How to translate float pixel coordinates to integer buffer coordinates?

+> You probably want to do `@layer.textureToBuffer((float2)(...))`, then you are on your own for rounding or flooring that into an integer (there's also `imageToBuffer` and `pixelToBuffer`)

 # Examples